 Fleeing through enemies or impassable terrain is not without its dangers.
 Enemies may be quick-witted enough to capture or slay several of the fleeing troops as they run past, while the sheer drops, deep water and dense undergrowth of impassable terrain present all kinds of hazards to a warrior more concerned about what they are running from than what they are running into.

-Accordingly, each fleeing model must pass a Dangerous Terrain test for each enemy unit or area of impassable terrain that it flees through.
-More information on Dangerous Terrain tests and impassable terrain can be found in the Battlefield Terrain chapter.
+Accordingly, each fleeing model must pass atest for each area of impassable terrain that it flees through.
+More information on Dangerous Terrain tests and impassable terrain can be found in the chapter.

 If the unit flees through a non-fleeing enemy unit, it will suffer one automatic Wound for each point of Unit Strength that the enemy unit(s) has, with no saves of any kind allowed.